-While passing the island of Celebes they surpassed the existing Russian's previously set record, however, severity of the storm had taken its toll in added fuel consumption and L2639 was in trouble with the fear that it might not make it through on the final leg to Darwin and by mut- A total of 140 letters were carried on this special ual agreement between the three commanders, Flt.
+While passing the island of Celebes they surpassed the existing Russian's previously set record, however, severity of the storm had taken its toll in added fuel consumption and L 2639 was in trouble with the fear that it might not make it ual agreement between the three commanders, Flt.
 Lt.
 Hogan landed at Kupan, Timor, continuing his flight after refueling there.